Loinirnic/SpinnerDisk_Design/README.md

 | Nominal speed | 3050 RPM |
 | Nominal torque | 22 mNm |

 One of the key points to keep in mind is the speed to torque ratio, if the torque is too low then the motor will take a long time to reach its maximum speed and its movements won't be as precise.
 A motor with a very high torque will usually be implemented with large weights that we won't be dealing with.

-## Our Motor choice
+## My Final motor choice

 The motor we have chosen is the Maxon Coreless Motor; It has very similar characterisitcs to quanser's motor apart from a higher velocity of.
 Below we can see the gain graph after testing the motor without a weight compared to the quanser's response.